What will I do as a Public Health intern in the Philippines?

 Home to Cebu’s longest coastline and clear, cobalt blue waters, it’s any ocean-lover’s destination.
 Immerse yourself in this little slice of paradise during your free time over weekends and after work.

-Like Bogo City, you’ll also work in disadvantaged communities with limited access to healthcare services.
+You’ll also work in disadvantaged communities with limited access to healthcare services.

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.